2005 New York City mayoral election: Endorsements

 Bloomberg was endorsed by former mayors Rudy Giuliani and Ed Koch, Jeanine Pirro, Herman Badillo, former congressman Floyd Flake, Reverend Calvin Butts, and many prominent local Democrats.

-On October 23, Bloomberg was endorsed by both Newsday and The New York Times in the general election.
+On October 23, Bloomberg was endorsed by both Newsday and The New York Times in the general election, with the New York Daily News following on the 31st.
 The Times wrote that Bloomberg could be "one of the greatest mayors in New York history" but criticized "his 'obscene' unlimited spending on his political campaigns", creating an "uneven playing field".

-After winning the Democratic nomination, Ferrer was endorsed by Senators Chuck Schumer and Hillary Clinton on September 16.
+After winning the Democratic nomination, Ferrer was endorsed by Senators Chuck Schumer and Hillary Clinton, as well as former President Bill Clinton, on September 16.
 On September 19, he was endorsed by SEIU Local 1199.
 He was endorsed by former mayor David Dinkins on September 23.
 Ferrer was endorsed by the Working Families Party on September 27, but failed to receive enough votes from the party's coordinating council to be nominated for the Working Families Party's ballot line.
 Andrew Cuomo endorsed Ferrer on September 29.
 On October 20, Ferrer campaigned with Bill Clinton on Charlotte Street in the South Bronx.